 Why have you sent me a text advising me to order a new SIM to roam abroad?
 Why have you sent me a text advising me to order a new SIM to roam abroad?

 We’ve tried to update your roaming settings recently, but unfortunately it didn’t work.
-To carry on using your roaming services after June 2021, you’ll need a new SIM.
+To carry on using your roaming services from 1st October 2021, you’ll need a new SIM.
 The text we sent you contains instructions explaining how to order your new SIM.

 When do I need to order my new SIM by?
 When do I need to order my new SIM by?